temuller/personal_website/content/post/fitting_data/index.md

 np.random.seed(32)
 ```

-This example was taken from the `emcee` documentation.
+This example, which represents data taken from a line, was taken from the `emcee` documentation.

 To avoid correlation between parameters in this case, one would need to shift the x-axis by the mean value, but I will ommit that in here for simplicity.
+I will only show how to implement the different packages.

 ```python